-These are the favorite thickeners to not get the fillings awash in a sea of juice.
+These are the favorite thickeners so as not to get the fillings awash in a sea of juice.

 - All-purpose flour, it's an easy solution as it's a guarantee that you have it in your pantry.
-Because of its low in starch, you need to use more.
+Because it is low in starch, you need to use more.

-- Quick cooking tapioca or tapioca flour, best for very juicy fruits.
-Tapioca turns clear and glossy with somewhat sticky texture.
-The downside is that tapioca doesn't really work in a very high heat, instead it provides a better thickener in low to no heat as Stella Parks explained in serious eats.
+- Quick cooking tapioca or tapioca flour, is best for very juicy fruits.
+Tapioca turns clear and glossy with a somewhat sticky texture.
+The downside is that tapioca doesn't really work in very high heat, instead, it provides a better thickener in low to no heat as Stella Parks explained in serious eats.

-- Cornstarch is more effective thickener.
+- Cornstarch is a more effective thickener.
 It lends a matte cloudy, semi-transparent look to filling.
-In order to get its full potential, cornstarch needs to rich boiling, otherwise you will get a starchy taste.
-Make sure when you use this for pie, filling must be bubling up through the crust or toppings.
+In order to get its full potential, cornstarch needs to have rich boiling, otherwise, you will get a starchy taste.
+Make sure when you use this for pie, the filling must be bubbling up through the crust or toppings.

-- Instant clearjel keeps filling thick through a great range of temperatures, making it ideal for pie that are frozen, before or after baking.
+- Instant clear jel keeps filling thick through a great range of temperatures, making it ideal for pies that are used frozen, before or after baking.

-- Pie filling enhancer thickens fruit pie fillings the same as instant clearjel.
-It has added ascorbic acid and superfine sugar( consist of half a sugar in every amount use).
+- Pie filling enhancer thickens fruit pie fillings the same as instant clear jel.
+It has added ascorbic acid and superfine sugar( consisting of half a sugar in every amount used).